malaquf/aws-cdk-proxy-server/README.md

 # CDK for Proxy Server in AWS

-A demo for setting up a proxy server in AWS.
+A demo for setting up a proxy server in AWS created for this [this article](https://medium.com/p/4e97d1508be6/).

 The stacks can be found in cdk/bin/cdk.ts